 - Visit magnificent destinations including Angkor Wat, Phnom Penh and Saigon on a memorable Mekong river cruise

-- Discover stilt houses, floating markets, rice paddy fields and orange-robed monks with the help of an expert guide
+- Discover stilt houses, rice paddy fields and orange-robed monks with the help of an expert guide

 - When to go on a Mekong river cruise, what to pack and essential travel tips when visiting Cambodia and Vietnam

 The mighty Mekong river stretches almost 3,000 miles, flowing from China through Burma, Thailand and Laos into Cambodia and Vietnam.
 The latter two countries were once accessible to only the most intrepid explorers, but today’s travellers can explore fascinating cultures, awe-inspiring landscapes and sacred sights on a luxury Mekong river cruise.

 Why go on a Mekong river cruise?

 Keen to travel to South East Asia but can’t decide between a holiday to Vietnam or a holiday to Cambodia?
 Then why not combine trips to both amazing countries on a Mekong river cruise?
 It’s an easy and hassle-free way to visit magnificent destinations including Angkor Wat, Phnom Penh and Saigon all on one incredible trip.
 You’ll get the chance to learn more about each country’s culture, take in its spectacular scenery and, of course, meet wonderful local people.